Ancient furniture: Materials

 Most Sumerian furniture was constructed out of wood, reeds, and other natural materials.
 Sumerian records mention using Halub wood to make beds, bed frames, furniture legs, chairs, foot-stools, baskets, containers, drinking vessels, and other prestigious goods.
-Timber, a wood which would have been imported from Lebanon, was used for carpentry.
+Timber would have been imported from Lebanon, was used for carpentry.
 Other types of wood such as were kusabku, Sulum Meluhi wood, and date palm were also used.
 Kusakbu wood, which was either teak or mangrove wood, could be used for inlaying thrones with lapis lazuli.
 Sulum Meluhi wood may have been ebony, though no ebony has been found at archaeological sites.
-Another possibility is rosewood imported from Harrapa.
+Another possibility is rosewood imported from Harappa.
 Date palm was imported from Meluhha.
 The source of date palm is a contentious topic.
 Because date palm grew in southern Mesopotamia, they may have not imported it, but rather imported a material similar to date palm.
 Bamboo or sugarcane from Magan was used by Sumerians, described as "reeds bundled together to look like wood."
 Other wood used by the Sumerians included palmwood, wicker wood, hardwood.
 Felt, rushes, leather, animal skin, and wool were used to make materials such as rugs and padding for chairs.
 Metals like bronze, copper, silver, and gold had many uses in Sumeria, such as inlaying.
 Sometimes metals would be used to make rings for furniture legs.